New Mexico Birds: Accipitriformes

 Accipitridae: Common Black Hawk (Buteogallus anthracinus)

 All four June 2021 images are of the same hawk, which I interrupted having lunch (a lizard).
 Twice during our encounter, it dive-bombed me.
-A couple of the photos show the white in the tail feathers, but just barely.
-In flight, the tail has an obvious white band that can be seen from below or above (see the thumbnail to the left).
+A couple of those photos show the white in the tail feathers, but just barely.
+In an August 2023 photo you can the white more clearly.
+In flight, the tail has a broad white band that can be seen from below or above (see the thumbnail to the left).
 Use that white band plus the black head and short tail to help distinguish a flying black hawk from a vulture.

 Accipitridae: Bald Eagle (Haliaeetus leucocephalus)